Tree Cutting 101: How to Know When to Cut Down a Tree

 FAQs

-What can I do to tell when a tree has died?
+How do I know when a tree has died?

-What are the signs of a tree that is diseased?
+What are the symptoms of a diseased tree?

 Is it safe to remove the tree by yourself?

-Tree removal is a complex and dangerous task.
-It’s best to leave it to professionals to protect you and others.
+Tree removal is a complex and potentially dangerous task.
+It is best to leave the task to experts who can ensure the safety of yourself and others.

 Conclusion